Community Village

 Login

-This morning my 4 year old woke up and said, "Mummy, there are two languages, child's language and adult language".
+This morning my 4-year-old said, "Mummy, there are two languages, child's language and adult language".
 I asked her what she meant and she explained that when her friend was crying the teacher told her to read her the "owl" book.
 She then said, "The teacher reads the words but the child changes it."
 A young child may not be able to read, or retell the story using the actual words but often can retell it in their own words.
 A bit like a translation, as my daughter illustrated.
 The key factor is not the actual words, but the story behind the words.
 The comprehension and listening skills in a younger child are therefore of paramount importance and will constantly be developed through story telling.

 The use of literature should never be underestimated.
 A young child is exposed to new vocabulary and syntax that they may not come across in every day life.
 Furthermore, a life long love of books and reading is fostered.
 Computers, televisions and films cannot replace the imagination, creativity and incidental learning it sparks.
 Vocabulary, grammatical structures, tenses and connectives can all be found in the written texts.
 Comprehension skills are also developed.
 I aways remember reading my first difficult Spanish book when doing my A level.
 For the first two pages I looked up all the new words, it took too long.
 By the time I reached the third page I was interested in the book and suddenly it all made sense.The key factor was interest, even though a book may be challenging for an EAL learner if they really interested they can work out the key elements of a book without understanding every word.